What is the Queenstown Trail like?

 How difficult is the trail to ride?

-The Queenstown Trail is easy mountain biking; most of the 130kms network is grade 2 or 3 (small sections are grade 4).
+The Queenstown Trail is easy mountain biking; most of the 140 km network is grade 1 or 2 (small sections are grade 3).

-By easy, we mean mostly smooth, predictable, and very well-maintained trail.
-It’s surface is made of gravel making it excellent for riding any time of year.
+By easy, we mean smooth, predictable, and very well-maintained trail.
+Its surface is made of gravel making it excellent for riding any time of year.
 Most sections are wide enough for riders to pass side-by-side (2 metres +).

 If you’re unfamiliar with mountain biking or concerned about the hills, we recommend upgrading to an Electric-bike.
 These pedal-assisted bikes take the sting out of any hill and guarantees you to have an awesome riding experience!